jay-m-dev/alzkb-site/README.md

 - Ensure that the variables set in **config/common.env** and **config/node.env** are correct based on where this project will be deployed.
 - Run `./run.sh app`
 ### **2.** Load the data (dump file)
-**Skip this step is the data has been previously loaded and there's no updates to the database.**
+**Skip this step if the data has been previously loaded and there's no updates to the database.**
 - Download the alzkb.dump file from [here](https://upennbox.com/s/dalcofa8i7rkkc2h2n6bfg8nvmwi83pq)
   - Put this file in the **neo4j-admin/dump** directory and make sure it is called **alzkb.dump**
 - Ensure that the neo4j image is **not running.** If it is running, it must be stopped, otherwise the data will not be loaded.